mallumoSK/layout-inflater/README.md

 ```
 P.S: I do not like LiveData because of default value is null,
-in example obowe is used kotlinx.coroutines.flow.MutableStateFlow
+in example above is used kotlinx.coroutines.flow.MutableStateFlow

 ## WARNING
 This library/processor is ussing [Kotlin Symbol Processor](https://github.com/android/kotlin/tree/ksp/libraries/tools/kotlin-symbol-processing-api).